-1. Fill Phase: During the Fill Phase oil contaminated refrigerant flows by gravity from the chiller evaporator into the OAM Purger Distillation Tank.
+1. Fill Phase: During the Fill Phase oil contaminated refrigerant flows by gravity, assisted by the equalization line mini-eductor, from the chiller evaporator into the OAM Purger Distillation Tank.
 At the end of the fill phase the Distillation Phase is initiated.